On This Page

 - Pure cotton is naturally soft, absorbent, and breathable

-- Three size options
+- Three size options: small, medium, and large

 Cons